tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 When your firmware is validated and your carrier board design is complete, the SoM drops directly into your product.
 You design your MIPI connectors, USB-C port, power supply, and any other peripherals directly onto your carrier — the SoM handles everything from MIPI receive through to USB enumeration and UVC streaming.

-- Supports up to 7 concurrent MIPI camera streams
+- Up to 7 concurrent MIPI camera streams

-- Software IP license: required for production use, priced separately from the SoM — contact us for current licensing terms and volume pricing
+- Software IP license required for production use — contact us for licensing terms and volume pricing

-Note: The $100/$110 SoM price is for development use.
+SoM pricing is for development use.
 Production deployments require a software IP license.
-Please reach out before committing to production quantities so we can provide a full cost picture.
+Please reach out before committing to production quantities.

 |---|---|---|